View Staff CV

 Ph.D (The Chinese University of Hong Kong)

 Dr. Yinni Peng works on migration, family and gender, new media, and labor politics.
 She is the coauthor of Masculine Compromise: Migration, Family, and Gender in China (2016, University of California Press).
-Her research was published in Gender & Society, The China Quarterly, Human Relations, Sex Roles, Journal of Family Issues, etc. From 2017, she is serving as an editorial board member of Gender & Society.
+Her research was published in Gender & Society, The China Quarterly, Human Relations, Sex Roles, Journal of Ethnic and Migration Studies, Population, Space and Place, Journal of Contemporary China etc. Between 2017 and 2019, she served as an editorial board member of Gender & Society.
+From 2019, she is serving as an editorial board member of Journal of Ethnic and Migration Studies.

 2019-22 Principal Investigator.
 “When China’s Only Children Become Parents: Gender, Family, and Parenting in Urban Singletons in Post-Reform China.”
 GRF (HKBU 12605218), funded by UGC.